hammal/cbadc/docs/source/tutorials/b_general/plot_a_compare_estimator.rst

     # Set the peak amplitude.
     amplitude = 1.0
-    # Choose the sinusodial frequency via an oversampling ratio (OSR).
+    # Choose the sinusoidal frequency via an oversampling ratio (OSR).
     frequency = 1.0 / (T * OSR * (1 << 0))

     # We also specify a phase an offset these are hovewer optional.